lumberjoc/k8s-buildkite/README.md

     - `2-ingress.yaml`: This file defines the Kubernetes Ingress to expose the Buildkite agent to external traffic.
     - [Coming Soon]`3-hpa.yaml`: This file defines the Horizontal Pod Autoscaler (HPA) for the Buildkite agent, which automatically scales the number of agent pods based on CPU utilization.
   - `rbac/`: This directory contains the RBAC configuration files for the Buildkite agent.
-    - `0-clusterrole.yaml`: This file defines a ClusterRole with the necessary permissions for the Buildkite agent.
+    - `0-serviceaccount.yaml`: This file creates the ServiceAccount for the Buildkite agent.
-    - `1-clusterrolebinding.yaml`: This file creates a ClusterRoleBinding to bind the ClusterRole to the Buildkite agent's ServiceAccount.
+    - `1-clusterrole.yaml`: This file defines a ClusterRole with the necessary permissions for the Buildkite agent.
-    - `2-serviceaccount.yaml`: This file creates the ServiceAccount for the Buildkite agent.
+    - `2-clusterrolebinding.yaml`:  This file creates a ClusterRoleBinding to bind the ClusterRole to the Buildkite agent's ServiceAccount.

 ## Step 1: Set up Kubernetes Cluster